gmosx/nitro-js/README.md

 Layout
 ------

-The Layout mechanism is an effective enhancement of the Template mechanism.
-A Layout is a standard template that accepts as input (and interpolates) 'content' templates.
-Moreover, it resolves include directives to allow for componentization of complex Templates.
+The Layout mechanism provides two effective enhancements over the Template infrastructure:

+* A fragment inclusion mechanism
+* A template inheritance mechanism

-The Layout mechanism is similar to Rails templates, but an example will better illustrate the concept.
+The Layout mechanism is similar to Django templates or Rails layouts.
+An example will help illustrate the concept:

 layout.html (layout template):